bradleyables22/Hookz/README.md

 🧪 Unit-Test Friendly
 Hookz runs cleanly in WebApplicationFactory and supports mocking HttpContext to verify DI behavior or request filtering.

 ### 📚 Schemaless Table Helpers

-The `Captain.Hookz.Tables` namespace introduces `LogTailKey`, a struct that generates lexicographically descending `RowKey` values based on UTC timestamps — ideal for querying the most recent records in Azure Table Storage.
+The recent addition `Hookz.Tables` namespace introduces `LogTailKey`, a struct that generates lexicographically descending `RowKey` values based on UTC timestamps — ideal for querying the most recent records in schemaless data structures like Azure Table Storage.

 #### 🧭 Why use LogTailKey?

 - Produces **sortable RowKeys** that naturally order newest-to-oldest
-- Encapsulates tick math using `DateTime.MaxValue - now.Ticks`
+- Encapsulates tick math
 - Includes full conversion support:
-  - `ToUtcTimestamp()` for reverse conversion
+  - `ToUtc()` for reverse conversion
   - Implicit conversion to/from `string`
   - Comparison operators